tylerneylon/video-scripts/learn_lua_in_an_hour/part15.md

 <!-- 15.3 delegating gets -->

-Let's change the behavior of `t` by providing a backup table for key lookups that fail in `t` itself.
+Let's change the behavior of `t` by providing a backup table.
+If a key isn't in `t`, Lua will look for it in the backup.

     > backup = {mykey = 100}
     > meta.__index = backup
     > = t.mykey
     100

-The `__index` key in a metatable is known to Lua as providing a way to handle failed key lookups.
+`__index`, as a key in a metatable, is known to Lua as providing a way to handle failed key lookups.
 If the `__index` value is another table, then Lua will use that other table as a backup location to find